How to really measure operator gradients in ADAPT-VQE: Main results

-where $\gamma_i$ is the number of commuting sets of Hamiltonian terms, and $\zeta_{ig}$ is the number of operators in set $g$.
-Performing a similar minimization as before, we obtain for the expected number of state preparations for the measurement of a single gradient:
+where $\gamma_i$ is the number of commuting sets, and $\zeta_{ig}$ is the number of observables in set $g$.
+Ignoring covariance effects and performing a similar minimization as before, we obtain for the expected number of state preparations for the measurement of the gradient of operator $A_i$:

-We see that dividing large-coefficient operators into many sets instead of combining them in few is suboptimal, from Eq.~\eqref{eq:shots_per_gradient} and the properties of the square root\footnote{Furthermore, if we were to simultaneously measure multiple terms that enter the same gradient, covariance terms (that go away in the maximum variance limit, Eq. \ref{eq:shots_per_gradient}) would in general appear.}.
-To wit:
+In our proposal, each of the simultaneously measured observables enters a different gradient, thus Eq.~\eqref{eq:variance} holds.
+However, Eqs.~\eqref{eq:shots_proportionality},~\eqref{eq:lmultiplier} consider each gradient separately for shot allocation.
+We can use global information by minimizing the sum of the variances of the gradients being simultaneously measured, $\sum_i \varepsilon^2_i$, where $i$ now ranges over all $\mathcal{O}(N^3)$ pool operators in one of the $2N$ commuting sets.
+Similarly to Eq. (\ref{eq:gradient_commutator}), we write each variance, Eq. (\ref{eq:variance}), such that for each term $h_jH_j$ in the Hamiltonian there exists a term $\lvert c_{ij}\rvert ^2 \frac{\textrm{Var}(C_{ij})}{s_{ij}}$ in each variance, perhaps with vanishing $\lvert c_{ij}\rvert$.
+Doing so allows us to combine terms from distinct gradients (different $i$ indices) arising from the same Hamiltonian term (sharing $j$ indices) which have equal denominators $s_{ij}\rightarrow s_j$, and switch the summation order: